 The cost of putting up Christmas Lights

 I have always been inspired by people who put up Christmas lights.
 All the manual effort, all the dollar expense on energy and for many of the bigger houses, the hours spent managing the time where people view the lights.

 Who are these awesome light people anyway?

-SO why on earth?
+So why on earth?

-Please do your toileting before leaving home.
+- Please do your toileting before leaving home.
 It’s not ok to urinate in their gardens.

-Christmas lights are not code for “come party with us” all night long in our front yard and all over the road
+- Christmas lights are not code for “come party with us” all night long in our front yard and all over the road

-And lets just be reasonable
+Let’s just be reasonable

 Brisbane Kids believes